-Writer.
+Writer; socialite.
 Born– August 23, 1863, Richmond, Va.
 Parents– Alfred Landon and Sarah (Macmurdo) Rives.
+Goddaughter of Robert E. Lee.
 Moved to Mobile in 1870.
 Married– John Armstrong Chanler, June 14, 1888; divorced, 1895.
 Married– Prince Pierre Troubetzoy, February 18, 1896.
+Pursued a scandalous lifestyle that is reflected in her very successful novels.
 Suffered from rheumatic fever and treatment caused drug addiction; recovered from the addiction and used the experience for the basis of one book.
 One of the first American authors influenced by advances in psychiatry.
 Died June 15, 1945.

 Notable American Women, Women’s Who’s Who in America, 1914-1915; and Current Biography, 1945.

 According to St. John.
 New York; J.W.
 Lovell Co., 1891.

 As the Wind Blew.
 New York: Frederick A. Stokes, 1920.

 Augustine the Man.
 New York; John Lane, 1906.